LuisMiCa/IRsmallDecoder/README.md

 If you have problems with this library on some board, please submit an issue here: https://github.com/LuisMiCa/IRSmallDecoder/issues  or [contact me](#contact-information).

-## Connecting the IR sensor
+## Connecting the IR receiver
-The sensor's output must be connected to one of the Arduino's digital pin that is usable for interrupts and, also, it must work with the CHANGE mode if the intended protocol uses this mode.
+The receiver's output must be connected to one of the Arduino's digital pin that is usable for interrupts and, also, it must work with the CHANGE mode if the intended protocol uses this mode.
 (One example of a board that does not have CHANGE mode on some of the interrupt pins is the Arduino 101; and one protocol that uses that mode is the [RC5](#speed)).

 | Board or microcontroller            | Usable digital pins numbers    |
 |-------------------------------------|--------------------------------|